Gigaspaces/xap-docs/site/content/sbp/excel-space-viewer.markdown

 6. Your selection is displayed in the spreadsheet:
 ![ExcelSheet1.jpg](/attachment_files/sbp/ExcelSheet1.jpg)

-{{% infosign %}} This view displays the selections you made in the Create View and Customize the Selection windows.
+{{<infosign>}} This view displays the selections you made in the Create View and Customize the Selection windows.
 The view is constantly refreshed (according to the last refresh rate you defined.).

-{{% infosign %}} You can use all Excel capabilities on this list, such as column sorting and list.
+{{<infosign>}} You can use all Excel capabilities on this list, such as column sorting and list.
 However, **column sorting is not saved when you update your view**.

 ## Customize the Selection